 Born Susan Brownell Anthony on February 15, 1820, in Adams, Massachusetts, Susan B. Anthony grew up in a Quaker family.
 She developed a strong moral compass early on, and spent much of her life working on social causes.
 Anthony was the second oldest of eight children to a local cotton mill owner and his wife.
+Only six of the Anthony children lived to be adults.
+One child was stillborn and another died at age two.
 The family moved to Battenville, New York, in 1826.
 Around this time, Anthony was sent to study at a Quaker school near Philadelphia.

 After her father's business failed in the late 1830s, Anthony returned home to help her family make ends meet, and found work as a teacher.
 The Anthonys moved to a farm in the Rochester, New York area, in the mid-1840s.
 There, they became involved in the fight to end slavery, also known as the abolitionist movement.
 The Anthonys' farm served as a meeting place for such famed abolitionists as Frederick Douglass.
 Around this time, Anthony became the head of the girls' department at Canajoharie Academy—a post she held for two years.